NielsCodes/hackdays2025/submissions/mosa-cloud/README.md

 - Prioritizing information for the end-user
 - Finding non-intrusive solution that can hook into any number of other apps in the suite
 - Efficiently fetching valuable data
-- Docker Hub did not work :(
+- Docker Hub did not work and poor wifi :(

 ## Impact